gtorodelvalle/presentations/README.md

-# TYPESCRIPT: APLICATION SCALE JAVASCRIPT DEVELOPMENT
+# TYPESCRIPT: APLICATION-SCALE JAVASCRIPT DEVELOPMENT

 These are the slides I used in the talk I gave at the DevCon 1 conference organized by Telefónica Digital and held in Madrid on the 27th and 28th of November, 2012.